Western Local Land Services is governed by a board of local people.

 Neill Leigo, Wanaaring

 Neill is a grazier who operates "Allundy Station" near Wanaaring.
-He has been active in numerous community organisations including being Wanaaring RLPB/Darling LHPA Director for 19 years, 14 years on the Wild Dog Destruction Board and 36 years in the Wanaaring Bush Fire Brigade.
+He has been active in numerous community organisations, including being on the Wanaaring Rural Lands Protection Board / Darling Livestock Health and Pest Authority for 19 years, 14 years on the Wild Dog Destruction Board and 36 years in the Wanaaring Bush Fire Brigade.

 He is a founding member of Wanaaring Bestprac Group and Wattle Vale Area Rangecare Group.